NoluT/wonderlabz_ui_assessment/README.md

 ```
 Make sure to replace `<username>` with your `username`, and also replace `<version>` with your crypress version, e.g `9.5.4`

-After the Cypress app has opened, browse for the Project Folder and run it
+After the Cypress app has opened, browse for the Project Folder and run the `test_spec.js` file